freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-primes/index.md

 *   Create a function to check if a number is prime or not.
 *   Declare two variables.
 One to keep us within the limit of the given number and the other to store the sum of numbers to be returned.
 *   Create a loop to check all numbers lesser than or equal to the given number.
-*   check if a number is prime and add it to the value of sum.
+*   Check if a number is prime and add it to the value of sum.
 *   Return the value of sum once the loop exits.